sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/adapter_trimming.md

 **An explanation of this command is as follows:**
 - `docker_run`: a customised function to start a container.
-- `staphb/trimmomatic`: the docker image
+- `staphb/trimmomatic`: the Docker image
 - `trimmomatic`: the tool
 - `PE`: indicating input is paired end files
 - `spneumo_R1.fastq.gz`: The first input file name